daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 is a problem, let's consider a thought experiment.

-We'll continue with the scenario from above, $24$ users and $24$ items, but let's add an evil twist so that each user has purchased only one distinct item that no other user has purchased.
+We'll continue with the scenario from above, $24$ users and $24$ items, but add an evil twist so that each user has purchased only one distinct item that no other user has purchased.
 We could reorder the users (rows of the interaction matrix) to arrive at the identity matrix, i.e., the canonical orthonormal basis $\in \mathbb{R}^{24\times24}$